 Valvoline room for overview of their contribution to the project.

 Durham room for reasoning behind their choice to choose Midas & team.

+The Vespertec/Midas solution was selected as it offered highest value for money, was within budget, and provided confidence that a deliverable and workable solution would be achieved.

 Transition from Direct-to-Chip (DLC) cooling to immersion for higher density compute environments.

 Durham reasoning for moving away from DLC.

+The COSMA HPC facility at Durham, which includes national DiRAC infrastructure and an innovative HPC Hardware Lab, are leading innovators in the HPC space, and have consistently been early adopters of new cooling technologies.
+Developing practical hands-on experience with installation and operation of immersion cooling was therefore key in maintaining the facility at the cutting-edge of technologies across the HPC space.
+Additionally, by opening up the immersion tank to RTPs from across the UK to visit and experiment with, this facility is key to delivering training benefits UK-wide.
 Midas’ core values provide key benefits for Durham’s needs and requirements.
 Driving increased density and power efficiency compared to their existing DLC and Air-Cooled systems.
-Primary value driver was being able to deploy denser workload while being more efficient on power utilization in existing facility.
+Primary value driver was being able to deploy denser workloads while being more efficient on power utilization in the existing facility, with increased waste heat temperatures.

 Call to Action